-4.11 As part of ensuring effective governance of an outsourcing arrangement, the Bank expects RPSOs and SSPs to define, document, and understand their and the third parties' respective responsibilities.
-In the case of cloud computing, the term commonly used to help RPSOs or SSPs, and cloud providers understand their respective obligations is the 'shared responsibility model'.

-Table 2 sets out an example of how the shared responsibility model operates in the case of data outsourced to CSPs.
+4.11 As part of ensuring effective governance of an outsourcing arrangement, the Bank expects RPSOs and SSPs to define, document, and understand their and the third-parties' respective responsibilities.
+In the case of cloud computing, the term commonly used to help RPSOs or SSPs and cloud providers understand their respective obligations is the 'shared responsibility model'.
+An example of how the shared responsibility model operates in the case of data outsourced to CSPs is set out below.

-Table 2: Example of a shared responsibility model in cloud outsourcing
+Example of a shared responsibility model in cloud outsourcing